FULC Investors Have Opportunity to Lead Fulcrum Therapeutics, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., June 16, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fulcrum Therapeutics, Inc. ("Fulcrum" or the "Company") (NASDAQ: FULC).
+LOS ANGELES, June 20, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fulcrum Therapeutics, Inc. ("Fulcrum" or the "Company") (NASDAQ: FULC).

 Class Period: March 3, 2022 – March 8, 2023